lottie/lottie.github.io/content/news/announcing-lottie-animation-community/index.md

 featuredImage: lac.png
 ---

-WWe are excited to announce the Lottie Animation Community (LAC), a non-profit open source project hosted by The Linux Foundation, dedicated to establishing the Lottie File Format as an efficient, scalable and cross-platform animated vector graphics technology and open file format.
+We are excited to announce the Lottie Animation Community (LAC), a non-profit open source project hosted by The Linux Foundation, dedicated to establishing the Lottie File Format as an efficient, scalable and cross-platform animated vector graphics technology and open file format.

 The evolution and prevalence of Lottie has prompted the need for a formal format specification and democratic change mechanism, to help developers and consumers of the format ensure reliable performance and compatibility across the diverse platforms on which Lottie is used.